BYU Strategy - Marriott School of Business

 **Making the Call**

-3. **Bound the answer**: What's the range of possible outcomes?
+3. **Bound the answer**: "This suggests the range is [low] to [high]"

 Putting It Together